A Guide to Psychology and its Practice. Click on the image to go to a general Introduction with a complete Subject Index to this entire website.

 1. Alfred Whitehead spoke about intelligence as something that allows us to profit from our mistakes without being slaughtered by them.
 See Alfred N. Whitehead, Process and Reality.
 (New York: Macmillan, 1929), p.
 256.

-Download a printable version, similar to this one, that you can print and give to all your friends.
+Download a printable version, similar to this one, that you can print and give to your friends.

 Back to Testing